TatevKaren/mathematics-statistics-for-data-science/README.md

  - Melnykov, V.and Maitra, R., (2010).
 "Finite mixture models and model-based", in Associate Editor for the IMS, 4, 80–116
 <br>

+# Bootstrapping
+Using Boostrap to estimate the standard error of the mean and median.